 In addressing the budget to actual variances, this section focuses generally on comparisons to the original approved budget.
-The "other supplementary information" on pages 108 through 114 reflects the original and revised budgets as well as the actual results in more detail.
-FY2015 actual results reflect actual revenues that are about \$5.1 million less than the original budget; however, this is largely attributable to the \$4.1 million negative variance in income tax and \$2.6 million in grants (including the grant reserve).
+The "other supplementary information" on pages 113 through 119 reflects the original and revised budgets as well as the actual results in more detail.
+FY2016 actual results reflect actual revenues that are about \$1.7 million less than the original budget; however, this is largely attributable to the \$1.1 million negative variance in income tax and \$935,145 in grants (including the grant reserve).
 Such variances in grants can be the result of not getting grants that were budgeted as well as incurring the grant revenues in a subsequent period, when the corresponding revenues are then reflected.
 The grants variance has a corresponding level of reduced expenditure activity, which results in no net effect on fund balance.
-Property Taxes had a positive variance of \$1.2 million.
-The FY2015 budget for income tax revenue is based upon an annual growth rate of 4.8% applied to calendar/tax year 2012 results based on returns filed, actually reflects an increase of 4.7% over the FY2014 actual.
-A \$1 million reserve was set up in FY2013 for the settlement of the Wynne Case, actual refunds to taxpayers are being calculated now and refunds will be reduced from the County's Income Tax revenue starting in FY2017.
-This reserve will be monitored to make sure there is enough for the impact.
-As the information on pages 108 and 114 shows, there are a variety of smaller offsetting variances; these were considered when developing the revenue budget for FY2016.
+Property Taxes had a positive variance of \$191,056.
+The FY2016 budget for income tax revenue is based upon an annual growth rate of 4% applied to tax year 2012 results based on returns filed.
+This growth percentage is the average from Tax Year 2011 through Tax Year 2013, 3.94%.
+As the information on pages 113 and 114 shows, there are a variety of smaller offsetting variances; these were considered when developing the revenue budget for FY2017.
 The County will continue to monitor closely the developments in property and income taxes, as these are such a significant component of funding.
 Given the economy, it is likely that the rate of growth in property taxes will be minimal, due to the contraction of assessed values and the slower rate of growth.
 As for income taxes, the County will continue to budget based on its specific taxable income statistics, as provided by the State, rather than the State's distributions, which are based on State-wide cash flow.